Kaihangarau Hoahoa Whare

 - knowledge of architecture, building methods and materials

-- knowledge of the New Zealand Building Code, the New Zealand Building Act, the Resource Management Act, local by-laws and town planning regulations.
+- knowledge of the New Zealand Building Code, New Zealand Building Act, Resource Management Act, local by-laws and town planning regulations.

 - usually work regular hours, but may be required to work overtime to meet deadlines

-- typically spend most of their time working in offices, but may have to visit building sites
+- typically spend most of their time working in offices, but may visit building sites.

 What's the job really like?

-To become an architectural technician you need to either have one of the following diplomas:
+To become an architectural technician you need to have the minimum qualification of a New Zealand Diploma in Architectural Technology (Level 6).

 Architectural technicians need to be: